-SSL VPN Server Account Configuration table - Column Descriptions Column Description Username The user account authorized to log-in to the server via the external client.
-Remote nets The network subnet address of the VPN gateway server for the client to connect to VPN.
-Push nets The network(s) whose routes are pushed to the client, once it is connected Static ip If a static IP address is assigned to the remote client, the IP address will be displayed.
+SSL VPN Server Account Configuration table - Column Descriptions Column Description Username The user account authorized to log-in to the server via the external client Remote nets The subnet address of the network behind the client.
+This is used if the client is connected in a gateway-to-gateway setup.
+Push nets The network(s) whose routes will be pushed to the client once it is connected Static ip The static IP address of the remote client, if assigned.
+Actions Displays controls for enabling, editing and deleting the account. - Enable or disable access for the account. - Edit account configuration.
+The interface for editing an account is similar to that for adding an account.
+See adding a new user account for more details. - Removes the entry.